quasiquoting/knot/knot.md

 ```

 It's important that `collect_to_unindent` doesn't consume the matched line
 break.
-In cases where one code block immediately follows another, we need the
+In cases where one code section immediately follows another, we need the
-line break to detect the start of the next block.
+line break to detect the start of the next section.
 See `all_code` for the
 pattern match that requires that.

 #### collect_code

-Now we can collect all the code blocks in a literate document.
+Now we can collect all the code sections in a literate document.
 This function
 will establish the following markup conventions.

 > If you use GitHub Flavored Markdown's [fenced code blocks][], then the fence
-> must start on the line immediately after the code block H6.
+> must start on the line immediately after the code section H6.
 >
 > Otherwise, the code must be indented and will end right before the first line
 > that doesn't start with white space.